eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### SConnectableElementImpl

-A connectable element is on that can have outgoing and incoming edges.
+A connectable element is one that can have outgoing and incoming edges.
 It can be the source or target element of an edge.
-There are two kinds of connectable elements: nodes and ports.
+There are two kinds of connectable elements: SNodes and SPorts.

 *Properties:*